Difference Between Ferrous and Non-Ferrous Metals

 Ferrous Metals vs Non Ferrous Metals

-Ferrous Metals, in simple terms, are usually defined as metals having the properties of iron or the presence of iron in their chemical structure.
+Ferrous Metals, in simple terms, are defined as metals having the properties of iron or the presence of iron in their chemical structure.

 The origin of the word ferrous is from the Latin word ‘ferrum,’ and the meaning for the same is ‘iron containing.’
-The presence of the iron metal provides the magnetic property within the ferrous metals.
+The presence of iron metal provides the magnetic property within the ferrous metals.

 Non-Ferrous Metals, in simple terms, can be defined as metals that do not have the properties of iron or any minute presence of iron or its components in their chemical structure.